ovh/docs/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server-eco/guide.en-us.md

 > [!primary]
 >
-> Some proprietary operating systems or platforms such as Plesk or Windows require licences which generate additional fees.
+> Some proprietary operating systems or platforms such as Plesk and Windows require licences which generate additional fees.
 You can buy licences [via OVHcloud](https://www.ovhcloud.com/en/bare-metal/os/) or from an external reseller.
 You will then need to apply your licence, in the operating system itself or by using your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).
 >
 You can manage all your licences in the `Bare Metal Cloud`{.action} section under `Licences`{.action}.
 In this section, you can also order licences or add existing ones via the `Actions`{.action} button.
 >